JupiterOne/graph-atspoke/docs/jupiterone.md

 indefinitely (ie. old Records will not be deleted, unlike users, teams, and webhooks which only show current in the J1 graph).

-Consider setting this number to a value that correlates to the execution interval of the integration and the expected number of requests that would have been created/changed between executions.
-Setting it on the higher side of that estimate is not a problem (Records will not be duplicated), but setting it unnecessarily high could have performance impacts with frequent polling.
+Consider setting this number to a value a little higher than the number of requests typically expected for your **Polling Interval**.
+If in doubt, go high.
+JupiterOne will stop polling for requests once it reaches any older than the last successful date of polling.

 # How to Uninstall